-Using a spoon, scrape out all the fruit.
+Now back to the small batch processing steps… Using a spoon, scrape out all the pulp.

 The only thing that should be left after you’re done with the spoon is a thin layer of skin.

-Once you’ve gone through the above steps with each of your pawpaws, you should have a large bowl of chunky pawpaw pulp.
-Sure, you can put this in the freezer as-is, but if you want to use your frozen pawpaw for puddings, sorbet (our pawpaw sorbet recipe is downright sublime), breads, etc, then chunks of pawpaw fruit aren’t going to work.
+Once you’ve gone through the above steps with each of your pawpaws (assuming you’re not using a chinois strainer), you should have a large bowl of chunky pawpaw pulp.
+Sure, you can put this in the freezer as-is, but if you want to use your frozen pawpaw for puddings, sorbet (our pawpaw passionfruit sorbet recipe is downright sublime), breads, etc, then chunks of pawpaw fruit aren’t going to work.

-Purée your pawpaw fruit until its silky smooth using an immersion blender or a food processor.
+Purée your pawpaw fruit until its silky smooth.

 Almost done!
 Want to make “future you” happy?
-Measure out how much pawpaw purée you’re scooping into each ziplock freezer bag, then write that amount on the freezer bag with a sharpie pen before you put it in your freezer.
+Measure out how much pawpaw purée you’re scooping into each ziplock freezer bag (or silicone bag), then using a sharpie pen, write the following information on to your freezer bag for future you:

-When future you goes looking for 1/2 cup or 1 cup of pawpaw purée, they’ll be very happy with how well you planned ahead!
+When future you goes looking for pawpaw purée for a recipe, they’ll be very happy with how well you planned ahead!

 Now you know how to eat and process pawpaw fruit.
 We hope you enjoy this delicious native fruit as much as we do!